openenclave/openenclave/samples/helloworld/README.md

 - Minimum code needed for an Open Enclave app
 - Help understand the basic components an OE(Open Enclave) application
 - Demonstrate how to build, sign, and run an OE image
+- Demonstrate how to optionally apply LVI mitigation to enclave code
 - Also runs in OE simulation mode

 Prerequisite: you may want to read [Common Sample Information](../README.md#common-sample-information) before going further